 Not all vertical carousels are open, however.
 If you've been to a home improvement store recently, you'll know that they have installed carousels to hold carpets, vinyl rolls and other large rolled goods.
 This type of unit is called a spool or carpet carousel.

 How a Vertical Carousel Works

 Watch this guide on the features & benefits of vertical carousels.
-Learn how you can save over 70% of floor space over traditional static storage solutions.
+Learn how you can save a benefit estimate of over 70% of floor space with an automated system over traditional static storage solutions.
 Find out how a vertical carousel can help your business.

 A horizontal carousel is simply a rotating carriage of bins.
 Each bin has shelves (usually 4 or 5).
 Products can be stored directly on shelves themselves or in totes stored on the shelves.

 The operator of the carousel simply stands in front of the carousel and has the products come to him for retrieval.
 Horizontal carousels save a tremendous amount of time and energy when compared to traditional methods of rack or shelving type storage.

 How a Horizontal Carousel Works

 Example of a horizontal carousel pod consisting of three White horizontal carousels, light trees, bins, scissor lift & surrounding wire cage.